Investigación sobre Glaucoma en el Clínic

 Research focuses on the following lines:

-• Optical coherence tomography of the optic nerve, retinal ganglion cells, and the blood vessels of the optic nerve and retina.
+• Optical Coherence Tomography (OCT) of the optic nerve, retinal ganglion cells, and the blood vessels of the optic nerve and retina.

-• Study of filtering blebs using imaging techniques (optical coherence tomography, confocal microscopy).
+• Study of filtration blebs using imaging techniques (such as Optical Coherence Tomography and confocal microscopy).

-• Genetic factors associated with glaucoma and response to treatments.
+• Genetic factors associated with glaucoma and response to treatment.

 • Effectiveness of new drainage devices.

-Currently, several clinical trials are underway, with participation in two national multicenter FIS projects and in multiple international collaborative projects.
-In addition, two privately funded research projects are being conducted (neuroprotective drugs and new surgical implants).
+At present, several clinical trials are ongoing.
+The Clínic participates in two national multicentre projects funded by the Spanish Health Research Fund (FIS) as well as in several international collaborative projects.
+There are also two research projects funded privately (neuroprotective drugs and new surgical implants).

 Clinical research